Select Page

 When examining labels, check ingredients carefully.
 Phosphates appear under many names: sodium phosphate, pyrophosphate, or polyphosphate.
 These forms are more readily absorbed than natural phosphorus, placing extra stress on your kidneys.

-For a comprehensive guide to kidney-friendly foods and their nutritional content, check out our detailed Renal Diet Food List & Checklist!
+For a comprehensive guide to kidney-friendly foods and their nutritional content, check out this detailed Renal Diet Food List & Checklist!

 Making This Work Day to Day